You want smart political talk without the meltdowns?

 I've shared it at the White House.

-And you know, as you will remember because you were there, I have done some of this stuff before.
+And, you know, as you will remember, because you were there, I have done some of this stuff before.

 Yeah, there is a little bit of success and experience.

-You know, there are so many great new creative paradigms that could be implemented that that people would understand.
+You know, there are so many great new creative paradigms that could be implemented that people would understand.

-Yes, it it's a model that'll work.
+Yeah, it's a model that'll work.

-Yeah, well then why doesn't anyone listen to me?
+Yeah, well, then why doesn't anyone listen to me?

-I I think you and the Mississippi governor and Senator Tom Cotton are the only three people that ever called Dr. Unger.
+I think you and the Mississippi governor and Senator Tom Cotton are the only three people that ever called Dr. Unger.

-You know how angry are that people see them that they were so ill prepared for this moment?
+You know how angry are that people see them that they were so ill-prepared for this moment?

 I'm angry.